danielecampione/open_teradata_viewer/readme.txt

 DR 163170 JDBC 4.0 API changes for DatabaseMetaData getNumericFunctions getStringFunctions getTimeDateFunctions DR 170566 Use TD 15.10 string function RIGHT for escape syntax DR 170631 Support the INITIATE CHECK command

+This release includes changes to address the following DRs, originally included in release 14.10.00.44:

+DR 181141 JDBC Reconnect can fail when Encryption enabled and Redrive is on

+This release includes changes to address the following DRs, originally included in release 14.10.00.43:

+DR 180154 Accommodate relocation of JSON support flag in Config Response parcel DR 180517 Validate the 64KB maximum size for each insert parameter set with JDBC FastLoad

 This release includes changes to address the following DRs, originally included in release 14.10.00.40: